Proudly Serving Alberta. Book a FREE call with us.

 A poll suggests that the majority of Canadians blame owners of ‘dangerous’ breeds for attacks, not the dogs.
 Dogs involved in attacks are often themselves victims of abuse and are not trained, housed and/or fed as they should be.

-A University of Gueph study found that Canadians are twice as likely to be bitten by a dog in the city than in the country.
-It also found that most of the bites in cities are by an off-leash dog and 17% of off-leash dogs were also not vaccinated.
+A University of Guelph study found that Canadians are twice as likely to be bitten by a dog in the city as in the country.
+It also found that most of the bites in cities are by an off-leash dog, and 17% of off-leash dogs were also not vaccinated.
 Dog bites can transmit potentially life-threatening infections to humans.
 Examples include:

 • Rabies